Terms & Conditions of Use of OCA Website

-Upgrades means any modifications, new or revised versions of the source code that the Program requires to operate more efficiently or effectively as determined by OCA at its sole discretion.
+Upgrades means any modifications, new or revised versions of the source code which the Program requires to operate more efficiently or effectively, as determined by OCA in its sole discretion.

-Website means Program operated under licence from Nobelle Pty Ltd ACN 134 454 541 as Trustee for the Brook Family Trust located at the URL www.ourchildren.com.au which the End User obtains a right to use.
+Website means the Program operated under licence from Nobelle Pty Ltd ACN 134 454 541 as Trustee for the Brook Family Trust located at the URL www.ourchildren.com.au, which the End User obtains a right to use.

 Works means the source code embedded in the software that contains all algorithms, source code, and system logic relating to the Program that is subject to this End User Licence and Hosting Agreement which OCA operates under licence from Nobelle Pty Ltd ACN 134 454 541 as Trustee for the Brook Family Trust.

-(ii) a statute, regulation or provision enacted in replacement of that Statutory Provision.
+- a statute, regulation or provision enacted in replacement of that Statutory Provision;

-(g) including and similar expressions are not words of limitation.
+- including and similar expressions are not words of limitation;

-(h) where a word or expression is given a particular meaning, other parts of speech and grammatical forms of that word or expression have a corresponding meaning.
+- where a word or expression is given a particular meaning, other parts of speech and grammatical forms of that word or expression have a corresponding meaning;

-(i) headings and the table of Contents are for convenience only and do not form part of this Agreement or affect its interpretation.
+- headings and the table of Contents are for convenience only and do not form part of this Agreement or affect its interpretation; and

 OCA grants the End User a non-exclusive, limited Licence to use the Program for the Term in exchange for the payment of the Subscription Fee.
 End Users agree that:

-(iv) is to be used by a Party for the purposes of obtaining legal advice or for the production to a Family Consultant, Family Counsellor or Family Dispute Resolution Practitioner
+- is to be used by a Party for the purposes of obtaining legal advice or for the production to a Family Consultant, Family Counsellor or Family Dispute Resolution Practitioner.

 2.2 Uploading Content about Children

-(a) the Content added may be presented by the other party in Court;
+- the Content added may be presented by the other Party in Court;

-(e) in all Content they upload to the Website, they will be respectful and not denigrate the other Party or use offensive language;
+- in all Content they upload to the Website, they will be respectful and not denigrate the other Party or use offensive language; and

-(f) that the uploading of the content provision of the Content to the Website is not breaking any law of Queensland, Australia.
+- that the uploading of the content provision of the Content to the Website is not breaking any law of Australia.